HermanBide/assessment/EXPLANATION.md

 - demoteEmployee 0(n)

 ### Bonus
 - The demote and promote functions can be merge into one since it only envolves swapping two employees position for one another.
+The swapEmployee function called when making the swaps.

 ### Running the App
 - clone repo and paste in terminal.
 Open code and use `yarn start` to run the functions.